 Each area of learning and development is implemented through planned, purposeful play, and through a mix of adult-led and child-initiated activities.
 Staff respond to each child's emerging needs and interests, guiding their development through warm, positive interaction.
-As children grow older, and as their development allows, the balance gradually shifts towards more adult-led activities to help children prepare for more formal learning, ready for year 1.
+As children grow older, and as their development allows, the balance gradually shifts towards more adult-led activities to help children prepare for more formal learning in year 1.

-5. Assessment
+4. Assessment

 At Woodlands Federation, ongoing assessment is an integral part of the learning and development processes.
 Staff observe pupils to identify their level of achievement, interests and learning styles.
 These observations are used to shape future planning.
 Staff also take into account observations shared by parents and/or carers.
 Tapestry Learning Journal are used to capture and evidence each child's learning.
+We also use floorbooks to show the children's learning which are shared regularly with both children and parents/carers.

-Within the first 6 weeks that a child starts reception, staff will administer the Reception Baseline Assessment (RBA).
+Within the first 6 weeks that a child starts Reception, staff will administer the Reception Baseline Assessment (RBA).
 At the end of the EYFS, staff complete the EYFS profile for each child.
 Pupils are assessed against the 17 early learning goals, indicating whether they are: